-If you live in the Essex County Council area (which does not include Southend-on-Sea and Thurrock) you must apply for your school place through Essex County Council.
+If you live in the Essex County Council areā (which does not include Southend-on-Sea and Thurrock) you must apply for your school place through Essex County Council.
 The Essex Common Application Form (CAF) is the only way you can apply for a primary or infant school place for your child.

-You can apply online at www.essex.gov.uk/admissions or, if you are unable to apply online, an application form can be found on our website or you can request one via 0345 603 2200.
+You can apply online at www.essex.gov.uk/ admissions or, if you are unable to apply online, an application form can be found on our website or you can request one via 0345 603 2200.

 You must only make your application online or by paper, you cannot do both.
 If we receive more than one application from you for your child we process the last one to be submitted.
-Don't forget, you must submit your application by 15 January 2024.
+Don't forget, you must submit your application by 15 January 2025.

-Paper applications will be acknowledged by letter within 10 working days of receipt by the School Admissions team. by letter only.
-Please contact School Admissions if you do not receive an acknowledgement letter or an email confirming your application is submitted.
+Paper applications will be acknowledged by letter within 10 working days of receipt by the School Admissions team.
+If you have applied by paper, please contact School Admissions if you do not receive an acknowledgement letter.